xiaojian-hong/yomo/example/6-multi-stream/README.md

 2022-09-07 15:31:09.062	file: test2.mp4, md5: 372148e7d1ba577914047a1ec4580dc9
 ```

-The terminal of `sfn-2` will print the real-time noise value.
+The terminal of `sfn-2` will will print the receiving file's size and md5.

 ```bash
 2022-09-07 15:30:47.820	receiving file: test1.mp4